 But not all is lost.
 If you have a cat that doesn’t respond to the favored nip, you simply need to find an alternative that does work.
 Here is a roundup of our top five favorite alternatives to catnip:

+This is not intended to replace veterinary advice.
+We are not veterinarians.
 Always speak to your veterinarian before trying natural remedies.
-Most vets are happy to answer your questions over the phone or through email free of charge.
 If the symptoms worsen or persist longer than one week, make an appointment with your veterinarian.
 Pets are family and deserve medical care that is reflective of their significance in our lives.

 1. Valerian Root